mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 Now, this is important: you cannot get your key again after you close the popup window.
 This means that if you delete or lose your secret key, you’ll need to generate a new AWS Access Key ID and start over with configuring your profiles.

 When you’ve finished that, you will need to switch your role to the TFE workspace.
 If you haven’t done this yet, ask the AWS administrator to send you a link to do this and make your name for the role “TFE Workspace”.
-After that, go to IAM within that role.
+Go to IAM within TFE Workspace.
 You will no doubt notice that there are a lot less permissions now.
 Go to the Roles tab.
 You will see these roles:

 ![alt text](images/image1.png)